Lower School Curriculum By Grade

 3rd Grade

-“During the ninth year, the child takes a deep breath and draws itself out of the world in which he or she was united and goes into an inner soul space within the physical body.
+“During the ninth year, the child takes a deep breath and draws itself out of the world in which they were united and goes into an inner soul space within the physical body.
 The world becomes an object, as the sense of Self grows stronger.
 The age of the dream is passing, and a new age that will one day culminate in the attainment of full waking consciousness begins to dawn.
 The Third Grade curriculum has a more realistic, practical quality than the first two grades.”

 — Rudolf Steiner